Where are they Now? How Historic Hunting Contributed to Decline

 How Do You Study a Rare Whale?

 Because of their distinct vocalizations, right whales are easily identified and distinguished from other vocalizing marine mammals, making them an ideal species for passive acoustic monitoring.
 As a result, numerous studies on right whale vocalizations have been conducted.
-In order to acoustically monitor the critically endangered North Pacific right whale, the Alaska Fisheries Science Center uses a combination of long-term passive acoustic recorders placed on moorings throughout the southeastern Bering Sea and sonobuoys deployed from research vessels.
+In order to acoustically monitor the endangered North Pacific right whale, the Alaska Fisheries Science Center uses a combination of long-term passive acoustic recorders placed on moorings throughout the southeastern Bering Sea and sonobuoys deployed from research vessels.
+This monitoring helps us monitor a species at risk for extinction due to its small population.